MileHacker Logo

 • Visit craft markets or studios to see traditional artistry.

-• Purchase directly from skilled workers to ensure fair pricing for their service.
+• Purchase directly from skilled workers to make sure of fair pricing for their service.

 • Bargaining is common in some markets, but do so respectfully.

-• Seek out certified fair trade products where possible.
+• Seek out certified fair trade products if available.

 Cultural Property Respect